 The Scandinavian diamond nomenclature (Scan.
 D.N.) and other systems vary slightly in their classifications.
 The most obvious is in the I 1 to I 3 range where clarity is often referred to as P 1, P 2 and P 3 (where ‘P’ stands for Piqué — pronounced pee-kay).
 This is relevant for diamonds graded by HRD (Antwerp).

-Within a type of diamond (or other gemstone), carat weight can also serve as an indication of physical size.
+Within a type of diamond (or other gemstone), carat weight can also serve as an indication of physical size*.
 For example, a 1.00 carat diamond will be physically bigger than a 0.8 carat diamond of the same cut.

 You’ll also often hear the term ‘point’.
 There are 100 ‘points’ in 1 carat.
 A 10 point diamond, for example, is equivalent to 0.10 carats (or one-tenth of a carat).

 How big is ‘big’?

 Many perceive there’s a lot of prestige attached to owning a 1.0 carat diamond ring (or bigger).